 YouTube will auto-generate three screenshots and provide them as options for your video’s thumbnail.
 If you don’t think they represent your content well, you can choose to upload your own thumbnail.
 Since it’s one of the most important elements for generating views, you can learn more about how to add a thumbnail to a YouTube video for optimal results.
 This includes paying attention to the best YouTube video thumbnail size.

 Before you continue, you need to confirm whether your video is appropriate for all age groups.
 You should configure age restriction based on whether the video contains:

 - Nudity or sexually suggestive content

 When you’re done, click on More options to continue.

 While video tags aren’t as important as they used to be, you should add several relevant keywords to provide YouTube with further context on what your video is about.
-Start with the primary keyword, and then add a few complementary ones.
+Start with the primary keyword, and then add a few complimentary ones.

 You can set up the language for your video and upload subtitles or closed captions if you’ve created them.
 This will make your video easier to understand for a wider audience.

 If the date and location are relevant for your video, you can set them up in the section below.
 This option is important for content like news and events.

 Depending on the video you’re uploading, you should pay close attention to the License and distribution section, which provides two options: